medplum/medplum/packages/docs/docs/tutorials/medplum-hello-world.md

 # Medplum Hello World

-Digital health companies often build custom UIs on top of the Medplum platform to design patient and physician experiences specific to their needs.

-This tutorial will go over how to run the **Medplum "Hello World"** example, a simple [React](https://reactjs.org/) app that visualizes patient information stored in Medplum.
+Digital health companies often build custom UIs on top of the Medplum platform to design streamlined patient and physician experiences.
+This tutorial will cover to run the **Medplum "Hello World"** example, a simple [React](https://reactjs.org/) app that visualizes patient information.

 Hello World is built with Medplum's [React Component](https://storybook.medplum.com/?path=/docs/medplum-introduction--page) library, which is a great resource for rapid prototyping and building internal tools.

+## Clone and Run the App

 This tutorial assumes you have already:

 - Registered for a Medplum account.
 (If not [registration instructions](./register.md))
 - Created a sample patient.
 (If not [create patient instructions](./create-a-patient.md))

-## Clone and Run the App

 First, make sure you have Node JS and npm installed.
 If not, follow instructions [here](https://nodejs.org/en/download/).